vricop/Nextflix-Clone/README.md

 # Netflix Clone

-Building a Nextflix clone is a good practice for applying all the knowledge that I've been learning this last year (2021-2022) as a React Front-end Developer.
+A Nextflix clone for education purposes.
+This is a side project for building a Netflix clone where I can apply all the knowledge that I've been learning throughtout this last year (2021-2022) as a React Front-end Developer. **It's still a work in progress and it's not finished yet, it's in the early development at this time**.

-_clone app_

 ## Stack